 Originally from Ames, Iowa, Dr. Nichols moved to Austin in the mid-1980s to pursue a doctoral degree in Government (Political Science) at the University of Texas at Austin.
 After teaching at Southwestern University in Georgetown, Texas, and the University of Texas-Austin, he joined the St. Edward's faculty in 1999.
 He has taught a variety of courses through the years focusing in particular on International Relations, Comparative Politics, European Politics, American Foreign Relations, Strategic Intelligence and the Senior Research Seminar.
-As a strong proponent of international education, Dr. Nichols has led 12 study abroad programs to such locales as Sevilla, Spain, Angers, France, and the Asia-Pacific University in Beppu, Japan.
-He is the contact faculty member for the St. Edward's University-Asia Pacific University Dual Degree program in Global Studies.
+As a strong proponent of international education, Dr. Nichols has led 12 study abroad programs to such locales as Sevilla, Spain, Angers, France, and the Ritsumeikan Asia-Pacific University in Beppu, Japan.
+He has also taught at APU in 2020, 2022 and 2023.
+He is the coordinator for the St. Edward's University-Asia Pacific University Dual Degree program in Global Studies and Political Science.
 Dr. Nichols continues to conduct research on Spanish politics and foreign relations and has collaborated with advanced undergraduate students who have presented their projects at national political science conferences.

 Lecturer, The University of Texas at Austin, 1995-1999